tiltbike/razorpay-checkout-js/README.md

 # Razorpay checkout.js ES Module

 _This is not an official package by Razorpay.
-It's just a simple wrapper for Razorpay's checkout.js script._
+It's just a simple wrapper for Razorpay's checkout.js script inspired from a [similar wrapper by Stripe](https://github.com/stripe/stripe-js)._

 Use [Razorpay checkout.js](https://razorpay.com/docs/payment-gateway/web-integration/) as an ES module.